Ezekiel Chapter Four

 Ezekiel 4:14

-Then I said, 'Not so, Sovereign Lord!
-I have never defiled myself.
-From my youth until now I have never eaten anything found dead or torn by wild animals.
-No unclean meat has entered my mouth.'
+I objected: "No, Adonai ELOHIM!
+I have never defiled myself - from my youth until now I have never eaten anything that died by itself or was killed by wild animals; no such disgusting food has ever entered my mouth."

 Ezekiel does not want to do what God said and we have probably all been there as well.
 When we don't want to do what God says, it is usually because of our own selfish desires.
 That is not the case in this verse as we see that his reason is that he has never dishonored God in this way and does not want to start now.